tinyobjloader/tinyobjloader/README.md

 tinyobjloader
 =============

-Tiny but poweful single file wavefront obj loader written in C++. no dependency except for C++ STL.
-Good for embedding .obj loader to your renderer ;-)
+Tiny but poweful single file wavefront obj loader written in C++.
+No dependency except for C++ STL.
+It can parse 10M over polygons with moderate memory and time.

+Good for embedding .obj loader to your (global illumination) renderer ;-)

 Features
 --------